patatetom/jop/README.md

 Services memorized by the browser can be deleted by adding `?resetServices` to the URL used (e.g. `file:///path/to/jop.html?resetServices`) : confirmation will be requested before deletion.

-> _The list of stored services can easily be « cleaned » by exporting the list, correcting the exportation, resetting the list and importing the corrected exportation._
+> _The list of memorized services can easily be « cleaned » by exporting the list, correcting the exportation, resetting the list and importing the corrected exportation._